Elston Howard: Early life

-Howard was born in St. Louis, Missouri to Travis Howard and Emaline Hill, a nurse at a local hospital.
+Elston Gene Howard was born on February 23, 1929, in St. Louis, Missouri, to Travis Howard and Emaline Hill, a nurse at a local hospital.
 When he was six years old, his parents divorced and his mother remarried.
 Howard was a standout athlete at Vashon High School.

-Early baseball career
+Professional career

+Negro leagues

-In 1948, nineteen-year-old Howard turned down college football scholarship offers from Illinois, Michigan, and Michigan State and instead signed to play professional baseball for $500 a month with the Kansas City Monarchs of the Negro American League under manager Buck O'Neil.
+In 1948, nineteen-year-old Howard turned down college football scholarship offers from Illinois, Michigan, and Michigan State and instead signed to play professional baseball for $500 a month ($6,634.83 in 2025) with the Kansas City Monarchs of the Negro American League under manager Buck O'Neil.
 He was an outfielder for three seasons and in 1950 roomed with Ernie Banks.